-On paper the EM-1010 is a lot of machine: ten needles, a large field, a colour touchscreen and a price that undercuts comparable Brother units.
+On paper the EM-1010 is a lot of machine: ten needles, a 12.2×8.3-inch field, a colour touchscreen and a price that doesn't just undercut comparable Brother units — it undercuts Brother's entry multi-needle by more than half.
 That value is real, and it's why Ricoma has won a big share of first-time commercial buyers.
 The nuance the spec sheet won't tell you is the support model — and for a machine your income depends on, that's the spec that matters most.

 How it compares